Danish11400/learning-html-css/readme.md

 }
 ```
 ## justify-content
-- so used for where ever we want to put our contyent it can make it their in their container and it has many options
+- so used for where ever we want to put our content it can make it their in their container and it has many options
 ```
 .container{
     border: 2px solid black;